Security

 Why Self-Hosting AI Matters: Your Agent Sees Your Emails, Documents, and Browsing History

 AI agents interact with your most sensitive data - emails, documents, browsing history.
-Self-hosting with local LLMs keeps that data on your machine where it belongs.
+Self-hosting with local LLMs keeps that data on your machine where

 The Auth Problem for AI Agents - OAuth, Rate Limiting, and Dry Run Modes